-The University prohibits the possession, use, distribution, sale or manufacture of alcoholic beverages, except at such activities, or in such areas and in such a manner as may be specifically authorized by the University.
-The Dean of Students and the Associate Vice President of Human Resources, Campus Safety, and local law enforcement have primary responsibility for the enforcement of State underage drinking laws.

-Possession or use of alcoholic beverages by students, employees or guests in or on any University Property or at any University-Sponsored Activity is restricted to specifically designated University functions for individuals who may lawfully consume alcoholic beverages with proper identification under the applicable age limit in the jurisdiction where the alcoholic beverage is to be consumed.

-- A. Student organizations that seek to conduct a University-Sponsored Activity on or off campus that includes the service of alcoholic beverages must be granted prior approval by the Associate Vice President for Student Affairs/Dean of Students, or their designee.
-All other University- Sponsored Activities that include the service of alcoholic beverages must be granted prior approval by the Provost, or their designee (for academic-related units) or the appropriate Vice President, or their designee (for operations-related units).
+- 1. The University prohibits the possession, use, distribution, sale or manufacture of alcoholic beverages, except at such activities, or in such areas and in such a manner as may be specifically authorized by the University.
+Possession or use of alcoholic beverages by students, employees, or guests in or on any University Property or at any University-Sponsored Activity is restricted to specifically designated University functions for individuals who may lawfully consume alcoholic beverages with proper identification under the applicable age limit in the jurisdiction where the alcoholic beverage is to be consumed. - a.
+Student organizations that seek to conduct a University-Sponsored Activity on or off campus that includes the service of alcoholic beverages must be granted prior approval by the Associate Vice President for Student Affairs/Dean of Students, or their designee.
+All other University-Sponsored Activities that include the service of alcoholic beverages must be granted prior approval by the Provost, or their designee (for academic-related units) or the appropriate Vice President, or their designee (for operations-related units).
 Additional security may be required to obtain such permission.
 Sponsors of social activities are expected to limit alcohol to moderate amounts and to keep the focus of the event on social interaction rather than alcohol consumption.
 Food and non-alcoholic beverages should be available at any event where alcohol is served, and both ought to be served in equal proportions.
-Advertising for student-sponsored events that includes any reference to alcohol, or states or suggests that alcohol will be available at an event is prohibited. - B. The age limit for the lawful consumption of alcoholic beverages in Colorado is 21 years of age or older.
+Advertising for student-sponsored events that includes any reference to alcohol, or states or suggests that alcohol will be available at an event is prohibited. - b.
+The age limit for the lawful consumption of alcoholic beverages in Colorado is 21 years of age or older.
 Residents of the University's Residence Halls (including Boryla Apartments) who are 21 years of age or older may possess and consume alcoholic beverages subject to the requirements stated below.
-Students and employees 21 years of age or older with proper identification may purchase and consume beer at Walker's Pub on the University's Northwest Denver Campus during designated hours of operation.
+Students and employees 21 years of age or older with proper identification may purchase and consume beer and or wine at Walker's Pub on the University's Northwest Denver Campus during designated hours of operation.
 Underage consumption of any alcoholic beverage on any University Property or at any University-Sponsored Activity is prohibited.